Hide

 MedFit Classroom’s upcoming course will provide you with a thorough overview that enables you to be much more coach-like in your work with clients.

-In this new course, authored by Dr. Michael Arloski, you’ll…
+In the Foundations of Wellness Coaching course, authored by Dr. Michael Arloski, you’ll…

 • Learn how to help your clients go well beyond just goal setting and make use of behavioral change methodologies that create real progress.